-Niagara Health has realized several significant achievements over the past year, including the focus on improving patient flow through daily huddles and bullet rounds, the introduction of Unit Based Teams, continued training in crucial conversations and accountability as well as the internal campaign for Patient Safety week activities.
+Niagara Health has realized several significant achievements over the past year, including the continued focus on improving patient flow through daily huddles and bullet rounds, the introduction of Extraordinary U, the ongoing evaluation and enhancement of the Emergency Management Program and improving identification and treatment of malnutrition with the More 2 Eat Study.

-We will improve the safety of care we provide by increasing the proportion of patients who have their medications reconciled on admission to 88%, for a 90% compliance rate.
+We will improve the safety of care we provide by increasing the proportion of patients who have their medications reconciled on admission and discharge to 90% in all units implemented.

-We will reduce the Hospital 30 Day Readmission Rates for patients with a Mental Illness or an Addiction from 11.4% to 10.8% for a 5% improvement.
+We will reduce the Hospital 30 Day Readmission Rates for patients with a Mental Illness or an Addiction from 12.3% to 9.8%.

-We will improve patient experience by improving the satisfaction scores from 72.7% to 74.9% for our inpatients and from 49.6% to 51.7% for our ED patients, for a 3% improvement overall.
+We will improve patient experience by improving the satisfaction scores from 81.5% to 83.9% for our inpatients and maintaining our target of 51.7% for our ED patients.

-This will mark the third year that Long-Term Care and Extended Care Units (ECU) are required to submit and publicly post a QIP.
+This will mark the fourth year that Long-Term Care and Extended Care Units (ECU) are required to submit and publicly post a QIP.

-We will improve our resident safety by reducing the percentage of residents who were given antipsychotic medications without psychosis in the 7 days preceding their resident assessment form 23.99% to 22.61%
+We will improve our resident safety by reducing the percentage of residents who were given antipsychotic medications without psychosis in the 7 days preceding their resident assessment from20.68% to 18.48%